-Seriously?
-You want me to walk how many steps per day?
+Seriously, you want me to walk how many steps?

 Did you know that the current recommendation for fitness, heart health, and weight control is to walk a whopping 10,000 steps most days of the week?
 If you think that is no big deal, then think again.
 Unless you have tracked steps using a pedometer, you probably have no idea how many steps you take in a day.
-On average, 2000 steps is about a mile so walking 10,000 steps means walking about 5 miles.
+The average steps per mile is 2,000 so walking 10,000 steps means walking about 5 miles.

-If you are truly sedentary now (e.g. you get 2000 or less total steps per day, including exercise), then don't aim to walk 10,000 steps tomorrow.
+If you are truly sedentary now (e.g. you get 2,000 or fewer total steps per day, including exercise), then don't aim to walk 10,000 steps tomorrow.
 Work up to that in 500 step increments over time.
 If you like books, consider reading "The Step Diet" by James Hill, John Peters, and Bonnie Jortberg.
-They explain how to control weight by tracking steps, starting with the cessation of weight gain by walking an extra 2000 steps (1 mile) from one's current baseline.
+They explain how to control weight by tracking steps, starting with the cessation of weight gain by walking an extra 2,000 steps (1 mile) from one's current baseline.

 Do not assume you accrue a lot of steps because you are busy or care for young children.
 Wear a pedometer to discover your true activity level.
-For MyNetDiary users, use "sedentary" activity level if your activities of daily living average between 2000 – 3000 steps or less.
+For MyNetDiary users, use "sedentary" activity level if your activities of daily living average between 2,000 - 3,000 steps or fewer.
 Only log exercise above and beyond what is already included in your overall activity level to avoid double-counting exercise calories.
-For instance, if your total steps for the day is 2000 or less, then it is likely that you do not need to log exercise for that day since your sedentary activity level already covers it.
+For instance, if your total steps for the day is 2,000 or fewer, then it is likely that you do not need to log exercise for that day since your sedentary activity level already covers it.
 However, if you engage in an activity that the pedometer can't count properly (e.g. swimming, bicycling, etc), then do log that.

-MyNetDiary members, you can track daily steps in the "Measurement" section, similar to how you might track number of hours of sleep or your waist size.
+MyNetDiary members, you can track daily steps and set daily goals in the "Steps" section.
 To account for calories burned, you can log walking or jogging by time or by distance.
 Most pedometers have a distance converter.
 You can also link MyNetDiary with step tracker devices such as IOS Health app, Google Fit, Fitbit, Withings, and Garmin trackers.